 the music from our heads to your ears?
 Read on...

 In an Age game, there are several ways that music is presented.
-The most obvious is the
+The most obvious is the loop

-loop of songs that streams off the CD while a game is being played, or the “redbook” music.
+of songs that streams off the CD while a game is being played, or the “redbook” music.

-Researching, writing, and recording this half-hour is what consumes most of the music team’s time.
+Researching, writing, and recording this half-hour is what consumes most of the music team’s

-sounded!
+how it sounded!
 Now it’s as much a part of my day as coffee and afternoon playtests.

 Early in the Age of Kings development cycle, though, I noticed that it was easy to push the